shalinguyen/socialicious/README.md

 Socialicious
 ============

-A social media icons library in font form made to extext Twitter Bootstrap and Font Awesome (can also be used as a stand-alone).
+A social media icons library in font-form made to extend Twitter Bootstrap and Font Awesome (can also be used as a stand-alone).
 Learn more: [http://shalinguyen.github.io/socialicious/](http://shalinguyen.github.io/socialicious/)

 Icons currently include:
 - Bebo